-- A person delivering waste that contains asbestos to a landfill site must inform the landfill occupier of the presence of asbestos when delivering the waste - When unloading and disposing of asbestos waste at a landfill site, the waste must be unloaded and disposed of in such a manner as to prevent the generation of dust or the stirring up of dust
+- A person delivering waste that contains asbestos to a landfill site must inform the landfill occupier of the presence of asbestos when delivering the waste - When unloading and disposing of asbestos waste at a landfill site, the waste must be unloaded and disposed of in such a manner as to prevent the generation of dust or the stirring up of dust. - Asbestos must be manageable enough to be unloaded by hand, no tipping of asbestos containing materials is permitted.

-Non-compliance with these requirements is an offence under the Protection of the Environment Operations (Waste) Regulation 2014 and these offences attract strong penalties.
+Non-compliance with these requirements is an offence under the POEO Waste Reg these offences attract strong penalties.